Graphite2213/ue4coro/README.md

 ## Features

+Two main flavors of coroutines are currently implemented.
-Click these links for the detailed description of the main features provided by this plugin, or keep reading for a quick overview.
+Use these links to navigate to their detailed documentation pages or read this page for a quick overview:

-* [Generators](Docs/Generator.md) are caller-controlled and `co_yield` a
-sequence of objects, also known as iterators in C#.
+* [Generators](Docs/Generator.md) (caller-controlled, returning a sequence of objects, a.k.a. iterators in C#)
-* [Async coroutines](Docs/Async.md) control their own resumption by `co_await`ing various awaiter objects.
-They can be used to implement BP latent actions or as a generic fork in code execution like AsyncTask, but not necessarily involving multithreading.
-* [Overview of built-in awaiters](Docs/Awaiters.md) that you can use with async coroutines.
+* [Async coroutines](Docs/Async.md) (callee-controlled pausing of execution)

 ### Generators